In Too Deep (Genesis song)

-"In Too Deep" is featured in the 2000 American crime/thriller American Psycho, as well as in the 1986 British neo-noir film Mona Lisa; for the latter the song won the "Most Performed Song from a Film" award at the BMI Film & TV Awards in 1988.
+"In Too Deep" was written for the British neo-noir film Mona Lisa (1986) and won the "Most Performed Song from a Film" award at the BMI Film & TV Awards in 1988.
+It is also featured in the American horror film American Psycho (2000).

 Background

 The lyric was written by Phil Collins after he was approached to write a song for the soundtrack of the movie Mona Lisa.
 The music is credited to the entire band in common with all the tracks on Invisible Touch.